 |Blender||Yes||Get It||Get It||Get It|

 Ingredients for Making Balla Kwabo

 1½ cups of sugar

 1 medium-sized lime (squeeze the lime and keep)

 STEP 1: First of all, remove the back of the groundnut and pound it into a semi-smooth powder.
 It is very important not to make it smooth; otherwise, you can’t have the desired outcome.

 STEP 2: Over medium heat, place the pot and add the sugar.
 Stir it gently until it has completely melted.

 STEP 3: Add a small amount of lime juice to the pot on the fire.
 This, though little, add to the sweetness of what you are making.

-STEP 4: When the sugar has completely melted, add the groundnut powder gently and little by little and continue to stir.
+STEP 4: When the sugar has completely melted, add the groundnut powder gently, little by little, and continue to stir.

-STEP 5: Now that all the groundnut powder is in the pot, begin to stir or mix quickly so as to have a smooth and lumps-free Balla Kwabo.
+STEP 5: Now that all the groundnut powder is in the pot, begin to stir or mix quickly so as to have a smooth and lump-free Balla Kwabo.